 Candice Breitz: Love Story

-Love Story (9 April–7 June 2020) is a video installation highlighting the stories of six refugees.
+Love Story (new dates to be announced) is a video installation highlighting the stories of six refugees.
 It starts out with actors Alec Baldwin and Julianne Moore performing parts of the interviews followed by the full interviews presented by six people who were forced to flee their home countries.
 Free.

 Visiting Tate Liverpool